 Thank you in advance for considering applying to Central Texas Angel Network (CTAN).

-CTAN is one of the largest Angel Investing Networks in the nation with over 165 members, and over $75 million invested in more than 135 companies.
+CTAN is one of the largest Angel Investing Networks in the nation with 160 members, and $82.6 million invested in 142 companies.
 We run 5 formal Funding Cycles per year.
 There are a few things we’d like you to consider prior to completing your application.

 CTAN specifically evaluates companies that fit the following criteria:

 - Unique and disruptive – Something truly unique that is not a “me too” type of product or service, and stands out from competition.